crowdlingo/course/src/speaking/film.md

 ## Vocabulary

 <vocab-list>
-- provoking
+- emotional
-  - causing or tending to cause anger or resentment
+  - determined or actuated by emotion rather than reason
 - heartfelt
   - sincerely earnest
-- attractive
+- provoking
-  - pleasing to the eye or mind especially through beauty or charm
+  - causing or tending to cause anger or resentment
-- Normally
+- probably
-  - under normal conditions
+  - with considerable certainty
-- watching
+- sometimes
-  - the act of observing
+  - on certain occasions or in certain cases but not always

 <!-- blank -->